-Birthday wish: Huber Heights girl requests toys for tornado victims
+Birthday Wish: Huber Heights girl requests toys for tornado victims

 He and a team of volunteers are also passing out flyers with important resource information to those they donate to.

-“They don’t have access to Facebook, they don’t have access to the internet and things of that nature but now you have a physical copy”
+“They don’t have access to Facebook, they don’t have access to the internet and things of that nature but now you have a physical copy,” he said.

 “It shows that we all have it in us,” Potts said.